michalsnik/aos/README.md

 <div data-aos="fade-in" data-aos-id="super-duper"></div>
 ```

-Then you'll be able to listen for two custom events `aos:in:super-duper` and `aos:out:super-duper`.
+Then you'll be able to listen for two custom events then:
+- `aos:in:super-duper`
+- `aos:out:super-duper`

 ### Recepies: